 Although the Appalachian Trail is federally designated, federal funds cover less than half the cost of maintaining it.
 The Appalachian Trail Conservancy and the National Park Service oversee the trail, but they partner with other public agencies including the U.S. Forest Service and TVA.
 It’s estimated that volunteers provide some $3 million worth of trail upkeep each year.

-“TVA Natural Resources employees are invited to annual partnership meetings to collaborate on projects and events, like the upcoming ‘Kill the Dam Invasives’ event.
+“TVA Natural Resources employees are invited to annual partnership meetings to collaborate on projects and events.
 We’re also consulted when projects arise that involve rerouting the A.T. around high lake levels, or shelter closures due to bear activity.”

 The Appalachian Trail has a certain mystique about it, having been the subject of numerous books, movies and stories.
 But it is just one piece of the large trail system that TVA helps protect, working in conjunction with its partners.

-“TVA’s mission is to serve the people of the valley and make our region the best place to live, work and play,” says Bucky Edmondson, Natural Resources director.
+“TVA’s mission is to serve the people of the valley and make our region the best place to live, work and play,” says Rebecca Hayden, Natural Resources director.
 “Through partnerships such as these, we can increase recreational opportunities and protect public lands throughout the region.”